autumnlay/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->
 ```

+"change directory", we use it to change with directory we are in.

 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```

+"Make directory", we use this to make new directory "folders"

 ```